-In our 2017 sector survey, the following reasons were cited by energy professionals themselves:
+In our 2019 sector survey, the following reasons were cited by energy professionals themselves.

-Every potential customer is unique and their situation warrants your answering each energy efficiency question differently.
+Every potential customer is unique and their situation warrants you answering each energy efficiency question differently.

-However, if we analyse the previous graphic there is a clear underlying problem: unclear communication.
+However, there is a clear underlying problem: unclear communication.

 - They fail to convince the customer of the ROI of energy management.